LucyPill/Kanine_Means/README.md

 * Used diffrent tools/technolgies that allow us to do this analysis and have an clear idea of what is goin on
 * Created good visualizations using Tableau Public
 * Our machine learning logistic regression model shows an accuracy of 100%; this was confirm by a receiver operating characteristic curve
-* An ROC curve (receiver operating characteristic curve) is a graph showing the performance of a classification model at all classification thresholds           This curve plots two parameters: True Positive Rate and False Positive Rate